-Selling, General and Administrative Expense Year Ended December 31, 2017 2016 Change (%) Selling and Marketing (in thousands) \$ 104,072 \$ 79,997 30.1% General and Administrative 33,833 26,013 30.1% Total \$ 137,905 \$ 106,010 30.1%
+Selling, G Admini Expense Y Decem

+2017 2016 Change (%)

+(in tho

+Selling and Marketing \$104,072 \$ 79,997 30.1%

+General and Administrative 33,833 26,013 30.1%

+Total \$137,905 \$106,010 30.1%

 Selling and Marketing.
 The increase in selling and marketing expenses of approximately \$24.1 million for the year ended December 31, 2017, as compared to 2016, is primarily the result of an increase in workforce headcount and headcount related support for our commercial products, coupled with development, production, and execution of promotional and marketing programs to support the launch of the migraine indication for Trokendi XR in April 2017.
 Of this total, approximately \$9.2 million is due to increased compensation, benefits and other employee-related expenses associated with increased headcount in our field sales force and approximately \$13.2 million is due to increased expenses for marketing programs, speaker programs, and consulting services to support our commercial products, particularly the launch of the migraine indication for Trokendi XR in 2017.